Sexual Offences (Scotland) Act 2009: Offences relating to children

 Sections 18-47 of the Act are on the subject of sexual offences relating to children, and to people under a duty of care such as mentally disordered persons.
-The age of consent in Scots law is 16, with the law defining offenses against "young children" (under 13), including "Rape of a young child" (section 18, the equivalent of statutory rape) as well as offences against "older children" (aged at least 13 but less than 16) including "Having intercourse with an older child" (section 28).
+The age of consent in Scots law is 16, with the law defining offences against "young children" (under 13), including "Rape of a young child" (section 18, the equivalent of statutory rape) as well as offences against "older children" (aged at least 13 but less than 16) including "Having intercourse with an older child" (section 28).